junzis/pyModeS/docs/quickstart.md

 Opens a TCP connection to a Mode-S Beast binary feed (dump1090's default port 30005, dump1090-fa, readsb, piaware, AirSquitter) and emits decoded JSON lines to stdout as they arrive.
-Legacy AVR raw text format is not supported in the alpha.
+Legacy AVR raw text format is not supported in v3.

 Flags: